G5/g5_prom_rails/README.md

+### This gem is no longer maintained!

+I recommend trying [discourse/prometheus_exporter](https://github.com/discourse/prometheus_exporter) instead.
+It's not a drop-in replacement, but is actively maintained.
+This gem suffers from a bug where per-process metrics will not be exported properly in certain situations.

+---

 # G5 Prom Rails

 A Rails engine that provides very basic help in integrating Prometheus into your Rails app.
 It brings in Prometheus Exporter middleware, initializes a metrics registry, and can add metrics for common use-cases and Rails gems.